 Texas Gov. Greg Abbott is calling lawmakers back for a special session of the Legislature to address some key issues that failed to pass during the regular session.
-Watch how the session will work in a condensed time frame. [link]
+Watch how the session will work in a condensed time frame.
+[Full story]

 During the regular session, city officials testified against a bill that would limit the ability of Texas cities to ban residents from cutting down trees on their properties.
-Republican lawmakers have filed several such bills this year. [link]
+Republican lawmakers have filed several such bills this year.
+[Full story]

-With what has been described as the worst drought in recorded history punishing parts of Texas, Attorney General Greg Abbott found a way to keep watering his yard: He drilled his own well. [link]
+With what has been described as the worst drought in recorded history punishing parts of Texas, Attorney General Greg Abbott found a way to keep watering his yard: He drilled his own well.
+[Full story]